Please read on to find out about our data policy and rules and regulations for the 2020 special edition of the competition.

 - Each challenge consists of two parts, part A and part B. You may submit solutions to either or both parts of the current challenge on the entry form.

-- Only Team Captains, or those with the Team Captain account login, can submit answers for a team.
+- Only designated Team Captains, or those with the Team Captain account login, can submit answers for a team.

 - Rapid fire multiple submissions put an unreasonable load on the servers and make it difficult for others to submit.
 Anyone who makes an unreasonable number of submissions will be open to disqualification.
 In the first instance this will mean that anyone who submits more than 20 times in 10 minutes will be disqualified.